staszewska/meet/README.md

 - Given the user is viewing the event details;
 - When the user navigates to the charts section;
 - Then a chart displaying the number of upcoming events in each city should be shown.

+## Serverless Functions in the Meet App

+In the Meet app, serverless functions are essential for managing authorization to access public calendar events from the Google Calendar API.
+To display these events in the React app, users must be authorized to fetch the event data.
+Instead of maintaining a full server, serverless functions efficiently handle this authorization process.

+These functions generate and provide access tokens, ensuring secure access to the Google Calendar API.
+By using AWS Lambda as the cloud service provider, the app benefits from a scalable and cost-effective architecture.
+This setup simplifies authorization while maintaining security and efficiency.